risingwavelabs/risingwave-docs/versioned_docs/version-1.3/deploy/risingwave-trial.md

 - Azure Blob Storage
 - HDFS

-For each of the options, we have a Docker Compose configuraion file that you can use after necessary configurations.
+For each of the options, we have a Docker Compose configuration file that you can use after necessary configurations.

 #### Start a RisingWave cluster with MinIO